GigawattDigital/securesilo/README.md

 #### the web-based bot

-securesilo includes a web-based interactive prompt app called gigabot that you can use to generate content.
+securesilo includes a web app named `gigabot` that you can use to produce ai-generated content that only you have access to.

-gigabot is a clone of the popular OpenAPI bot, but runs locally in your browser and connects only to your securesilo server instance instead of third party services such as OpenAI, Google and Microsoft.
+gigabot is a clone of the popular OpenAPI bot, but connects only to your securesilo server instance, instead of relying on third-party services such as OpenAI, Google and Microsoft.

 All communication between your browser and your securesilo server instance is encrypted, your prompts are encrypted before they are sent to the server, stored encrypted on the server,